Islandora-Collaboration-Group/ISLE/docs/install/install-local-new.md

 **Please note:** The commands given below are for command line usage of git.
 GUI based clients such as the [SourceTree App](https://www.sourcetreeapp.com/) may be easier for endusers to use for the git process.

 * Within your git repository provider / hoster e.g [Github](github.com), [Bitbucket](bitbucket.org), [Gitlab](gitlab.com), create two new empty git repositories:
-  1. ISLE project config - e.g. `yourprojectnamehere-isle`
+  * ISLE project config - e.g. `yourprojectnamehere-isle`
+    * This Git repository will hold your copy of the ISLE code along with your environment-specific customizations.
+Storing this in a code repository and following the workflow described here will save you a lot of time and confusion.
-  2. Drupal / Islandora site code - e.g. `yourprojectnamehere-islandora`
+  * Drupal / Islandora site code - e.g. `yourprojectnamehere-islandora`
+    * This Git repository will hold your copy of the Drupal / Islandora code along with your site specific customizations.
+Storing this in a code repository and following the workflow described here will save you a lot of time and confusion.

 The git project name can be your institution name or the name of the collections you plan to deploy; your choice entirely.
 A very clear distinction between the ISLE and Islandora code should be made in the repo name.
 Do not confuse or label Drupal / Islandora site code as ISLE and vice-versa.